 This project addresses the following three areas in the Southwest Plume: the C-747-C Oil Landfarm (SWMU 1), the areas near the southeast and northeast (SWMU 211) areas of the C-720 Building, and part of the storm sewer between the south side of the C-400 Building and Outfall 008 (SWMU 102).
 TCE and its breakdown products [cis-1,2-dichloroethene (DCE), trans-1,2-DCE, and vinyl chloride] and 1,1-DCE are the primary contaminants of concern (COCs) associated with these sources.
 The remedy in the Southwest Plume ROD for SWMU 1 has been completed, with long-term monitoring and land use controls (LUCs) in place.
-The remaining scope of the Southwest Plume ROD related to SWMU 211-A and SWMU 211-B was subject to an remedial design support investigation (RDSI).
+The remaining scope of the Southwest Plume ROD related to SWMU 211-A and SWMU 211-B was subject to a remedial design support investigation (RDSI).

 During the RDSI for SWMU 211-A and SWMU 211-B, it was determined that there was a potential of DNAPL in the RGA associated with SWMU 211-B that was directly adjacent to and potentially underneath the C-720 Building, resulting in a conceptual site model that is invalid and making the selected remedial alternatives of the ROD for SWMU 211-B no longer applicable.
-As a result, the SWMU 211-B remedy will be reevaluated for implementation in conjunction with actions to be taken for the C-720 Building and surrounding area.
-Development of the C-720 remedial investigation/feasibility study (RI/FS) would define the nature and extent of contamination for the remedial action.
+As a result, the SWMU 211-B remedy will be reevaluated as part of the Environmental Media RI/FS.
 In the interim, the LUCs associated with SWMU 211-B will remain in place until future reevaluation of SWMU 211-B is complete.
 In accordance with the signed MOA for the C-400 Complex dated August 8, 2017, the remedy for SWMU 211-A was completed.

-Evaluation of a final remedial action for non-VOCs COCs associated with direct contact exposure risks will be addressed as part of the Soils OU (see Appendix 4).
+Evaluation of a final remedial action for non-VOCs COCs associated with direct contact exposure risks above the RGA will be addressed as part of the Environmental Media RI/FS.